Sly Stone, Sly and the Family Stone frontman, dies at 82

 He went on to study music composition at a junior college while working as a radio DJ.

-Sly and the Family Stone was formed in March 1967, and the band quickly made its way up the charts in the winter of 1968 with "Dance To the Music," which was later chosen for the Grammy Hall Of Fame and the Rock & Roll Hall of Fame's "500 Songs That Shaped Rock."
+Sly and the Family Stone was formed in 1966, and the band quickly made its way up the charts in the winter of 1968 with "Dance To the Music," which was later chosen for the Grammy Hall Of Fame and the Rock & Roll Hall of Fame's list of "500 Songs That Shaped Rock."
 Every composition of the band was penned by Stone.

 "It was like seeing the Black version of The Beatles.
 He had the sensibility of the street, the church, and then, like, the qualities of a Motown, you know, Smokey Robinson — he was all of that in one person," funk legend and longtime friend George Clinton told "CBS Sunday Morning" in 2023.